 Step 3: Using a weeding tool, carefully transfer each animal to the chargers.
-P.s make sure your chargers are clean and dry before you apply any vinyl to ensure it sticks.
+P.S. make sure your chargers are clean and dry before you apply any vinyl to ensure it sticks.

 To start, I applied two large animals in each colour to each charger, and then I added other animals after all the colours were placed, to fill space.
-I wanted an equal repartition of colour and shape.
+I wanted an equal representation of colour and shape.

 Why did I transfer them one at a time?
 Why did I pick the most complicated way to make this craft?
 Because, if I used the transfer tape to transfer them all at once, I would have monochromatic plates.
 Ya’ll, when have I ever been monochromatic?

-No one from my early days better point-out that my first Q was all blue and silver 😉
+No one from my early days better point out that my first Q was all blue and silver 😉

 Sure, the pattern would have been perfectly placed, but I wanted the eclectic look achieved by individually layering the pieces while trying to do a million and one other things.